 Minimizes Urinary Tract Infections

-This statistic measures the percentage of long-term stay patients who have had urinary tract infections.
-UTI's may be an indication of a nursing home with worse hygiene protocols.
-However, this datapoint may be misleading for certain facilities due to inconsistent reporting standards for infections.
+This figure gauges the percentage of long-term stay residents who sustained urinary tract infections.
+UTI's may be a sign of a facility with lower levels of hygiene.
+Nevertheless, this metric may also be skewed for some facilities due to different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication